miketvo/rmit2023a-cosc2753-assignment2/README.md

 Image image.png is classified as "Chrysanthemum" (model: "clf")
 ```

-It also has a rudimentary GUI mode using your system's default GUI image viewer, which will display the image with a caption of what flower type it is classified as:
+It also has a rudimentary GUI mode using Matplotlib, which will display the image with a caption of what flower type it is classified as:

 ```bash
 python ./classify.py --gui -f path/to/your/your/image.png -m ./models/clf